ViktorHaag/old-huron-archive/content/posts/hounslow-world.rst

 ===== ================================ ========== ===========
 0     Hounslow                         --         C51097A/9
 1     --
-2     Asteroid Belt                               x000335/8
+2     Asteroid Belt                               x000435/8
 3     --
 ===== ================================ ========== ===========

-The system's asteroid belt has a relatively high population (order thousands), consisting of mining installations directly controlled by their representative guild owners based on Hounslow.
+The system's asteroid belt has a relatively high population (order tens of thousands), consisting of mining installations directly controlled by a consortium of independent mining concerns federated under a single cooperative, and a few representative guild owners based on Hounslow.

 **Travel times**.
 Travel times within the Hounslow system are relatively short, thanks to the small star and close orbits of the system's features: